sidsagari/Color-Visual-Cryptograhy/README.md

  Now we'll use an adaptive local noise filter to update the pixel values from the binary image.
 Here, each pixel value gets updated based on the noise variance and local variance obtained for each pixel in order.
+After which we use Gaussian Smoothing with Sigma Value of around 0.85.
 This results in a closer depiction of the grayscale  component obtained in the initial stage.

- **SuperResolution using pre-trained EDSR model (File: upscale.py & finalview.m)**

- Now we'll use a Deep Learning SuperResolution Model called EDSR (Enhanced Deep Super Resolution), the pre-trained model we'll be using is EDSR_x4.pb which will increase resolution by 4 times along with image enhancement.
-We resize it back to its original size by reducing 1/4.
-The results aren't much different visually but this improves the results of various quality parameters which we shall see now in the next step.
+Now when we combine these filtered components .
+We get a visually pleasing image which resembles the original by at least around 90-95%

  **Quality Parameter Test (File: parameters.m)**